-- Assets and liabilities continue to be recorded at fair value in line with the valuation methodology described in the Solvency II Directive and its implementing measures, more particularly the delegated regulation 2015/35. - Despite no impact observed up to now (December 2021) it may still be too early to assess the long term impact on assumptions underlying the calculation of SWE Technical Provisions (TPs) and the share of reinsurers in SWE Technical provisions.
-The impact on the long term 'post pandemic' assumptions still remains somewhat uncertain and dependent on how long both the Covid-19 pandemic and any longer term implications (for example on the economy) will persist: - The key economic assumptions for the calculation of TPs are inflation and interest rates, whose short term volatilities remain guite high and long term evolution uncertain. - The prospective long-term demographic assumptions should not be materially impacted by the pandemic (thanks to social distancing, widespread testing, large roll out vaccines programmes and other possible medical advances). - It seems it is still too early at this stage to assess precisely and definitively the long term evolution of per policy costs and overall SWE's expenses mainly because of the uncertainties about the duration and strengths of future inflationary pressures but also because of the always possible interactions between the pandemic and future policy persistency levels.
-However no material impact is expected at this stage.
+- Assets and liabilities continue to be recorded at fair value in line with the valuation methodology described in the Solvency II Directive and its implementing measures, more particularly the delegated regulation 2015/35. - Despite no impact observed up to now (December 2022) it may still be too early to assess the possible combination of long term impacts of the pandemic and the Russian invasion of Ukraine on assumptions underlying the calculation of SWE Technical Provisions (TPs) and the share of reinsurers in SWE Technical provisions.
+These long term impacts remain quite uncertain and dependent on how long both crises and their longer term implications on the economy (Increase in public deficits and indebtedness, instability of the financial system) will persist: - The key economic assumptions for the calculation of TPs are inflation and interest rates, whose short term volatilities remain high and long term evolution uncertain. - The prospective and long-term demographic assumptions has not been impacted, neither by the pandemic nor by the Russian invasion of Ukraine. - It seems it is still too early at this stage to assess precisely and definitively the long term evolution of per policy costs and overall SWE's expenses mainly because of the uncertainties about the duration and strengths of future inflationary pressures.
+However no material impact has been observed and is expected at this stage.